LucDuponcheelAtGitHub/PSBP/README.md

 The `unsafe` keyword is used because the definitions above do not type check without them.
 Lean cannot prove that `fibonacci` and `factorial` can be used in a safe way.
 Note that they are program specifications.
 They need to be materialized before they can be used.
-Much in the same way, specifications of effects are descriptions of side-effects.
-They need to be materialized to perform side effects.
+Much in the same way, specifications of side effects are descriptions of side effects.
+They need to be materialized to be performed.

 It is instructive to compare this with a painting of something going wrong.
 It is safe to hang the painting on your
 wall.
 Nothing will go wrong.